Apple-1 market

 Official and public offer

-After sending information to the Apple-1 Registry by e-mail we can publish your offer on this website.
-You can still be anonymous.
-Any e-mail of potential buyer will be forwarded.
+After sending information to the Apple-1 Registry by e-mail, we can publish your offer on this website.
+You can still remain anonymous.
+Any e-mail from a potential buyer will be forwarded.

-Only original Apple-1 and original accessories, manuals, advertisements and related items may be offered.
+Only original Apple-1s and original accessories, manuals, advertisements, and related items may be offered.

 Before you contact the Apple-1 Registry